What is a Driver’s Abstract/ Driving Record and how can I obtain one?

 What is the minimum age requirement?

-While there is no specific age requirement to be a Transit Operator, the candidate must have at least 5 years of recent driving experience.
+While there is no specific age requirement to be an Operator, the candidate must have at least 5 years of recent driving experience.

 How long does the recruitment process take?